ucgmsim/Vs30/README.md

 ## Point based calculation
 This mode is much faster because it only calculates the model values at given locations, not at millions of points around the country.
 Specify a file containing locations with `--ll-path`.
 The default is no header to skip, longitude in the first column and latitude in the second.
 There are options for this as well.
+Note that grids are used for some intermediate parts of the calculation in this mode so the parameters are still applicable.